-- 3.1 The Early Years National Funding Formula (EYNFF) was introduced in April 2017 to deliver affordable, flexible and high quality childcare for all parents and eligible children via a funding system which is fair for providers and local authorities. - 3.2 Early Years Block of the Dedicated Schools Grant (DSG) is paid to local authorities, who have a statutory duty to ensure sufficient early years places are available to meet the requirements in their area, and this funding is then paid by the local authority to providers based on the actual number of hours of funded childcare that is delivered. - 3.3 In England all children aged 3 & 4 are currently entitled to 570 hours of funded childcare per year (normally provided as 15 hours per week over the 38 week school year).
-Additionally the 2017 funding reforms expanded provision for 3 and 4 year old to include a 30 hour entitlement for working parents. - 3.4 A further element of the EYNFF is funding of free entitlement for disadvantaged 2 years olds.
-Unlike funding for 3 & 4 year olds, which must be allocated via a local early years funding formula, local authorities are encouraged to fund providers on the basis of a flat hourly rate. - 3.5 Early Years Funding operational guidance sets out the funding factors permitted within the local funding formula for early years and the requirement of a 95% pass-through of funding to early years providers, thereby limiting the amount of funding that can be retained by the local authority to fund central expenditure on early years entitlement to a maximum of 5%.
+- 2.1 Central Government, in line with the commitment set out in its manifesto document, introduced an Early Years National Funding Formula (EYNFF) in April 2017 which was to deliver affordable, flexible and high quality childcare for all parents and children via a funding system which is fair for providers and local authorities. - 2.2 Early Years Block of the Dedicated Schools Grant (DSG) is paid to local authorities, who have a statutory duty to ensure sufficient early years places are available to meet the requirements in their area, and this funding is then paid by the local authority to providers based on the actual number of hours of funded childcare that is delivered. - 2.3 In England all children aged 3 and 4 are currently entitled to 570 hours of funded childcare per year (normally provided as 15 hours per week over the 38 week school year).
+Additionally the 2017 funding reforms expanded provision for 3 and 4 year old to include a 30 hour entitlement for working parents. - 2.4 A further element of the EYNFF is funding of free entitlement for disadvantaged 2 years olds.
+Unlike funding for 3 and 4 year olds, which must be allocated via a local early years funding formula, local authorities are encouraged to fund providers on the basis of a flat hourly rate.

+- 2.5 Early Years Funding operational guidance sets out the funding factors permitted within the local funding formula for early years and the requirement of a 95% pass-through of funding to early years providers, thereby limiting the amount of funding that can be retained by the local authority to fund central expenditure on early years entitlement to a maximum of 5%. - 2.6 As the early years local funding formula will result in the Local Authority allocating funds to individual schools, and those schools utilising this for expenditure which will be significant (greater than £500,000), the approval of the formula is a key decision